 To switch on the mains voltage, either a mechanical switch or a relay offers a simple solution.
 However, the relay and its associated components occupy a lot of space and cannot be accommodated in a standard switch box.
 The smart switch circuit, shown here, offers a better alternative.

 It is nothing but an ‘on’/‘off’ controller and uses an electronic circuit that behaves like a normal switch.
 A flat push button control provides an aesthetic look to your switch panel.

-The switching circuit comprises an optocoupler circuit that receives input from a bistable switch formed by a couple of Schmidt trigger gates that control a triac.
-The load can be switched on/off by simply pushing the pushbutton switch for a brief period.
+The switching circuit comprises an optocoupler circuit that receives input from a bistable switch formed by a couple of Schmitt trigger gates that control a triac.
+The load can be switched on/off by simply pushing the push button switch for a brief period.
 Every time the switch receives a push, the optocoupler toggles the triac.
-A special zero-crossing detector in the optocoupler supresses radio interference, unlike the arbitrary phase switching.
+A special zero-crossing detector in the optocoupler suppresses radio interference, unlike the arbitrary phase switching.